jantman/blog/content/2007/02/why-hasnt-linux-caught-up-to-windows.md

 While there are a few schemes to standardize all of this, the real solution is quite complex, and would be based on a single package system to be adopted by all distros (beginning with the main ones).
 Such a system should have the following features:

-1) Ability to work easily with all distros
+1. Ability to work easily with all distros
-2) I main configuration file which can define which directories to use - i.e. /etc, /bin, etc.
+2. I main configuration file which can define which directories to use - i.e. /etc, /bin, etc.
-3) Support for both simple, novice-oriented interfaces and expert-level configuration
+3. Support for both simple, novice-oriented interfaces and expert-level configuration
-4) Multiple interfaces, including command-line, text/ncurses, GTK, and other graphical subsystems
+4. Multiple interfaces, including command-line, text/ncurses, GTK, and other graphical subsystems
-5) A generalized package format that is non-distro-specific
+5. A generalized package format that is non-distro-specific
-6) Integration with an online master-list of repositories
+6. Integration with an online master-list of repositories
-7) Ability to search, download, and install packages from these repositories
+7. Ability to search, download, and install packages from these repositories
-8) Automatic update ability
+8. Automatic update ability
-9) Ability to mine the repositories for updates, and display a list on screen or emailed to a user account
+9. Ability to mine the repositories for updates, and display a list on screen or emailed to a user account
-10) Very good tools for easy compilation from source.
+10. Very good tools for easy compilation from source.

 Some of these ideas would be incorporated in the tool itself, and some as add-on modules.

 The features that I, as administrator of a largely heterogeneous network of about 10 machines, would most like to see are:

-1) Truly automatic updates via list - select which packages can be automatically updated, and run a cron job nightly to check for any updates for those packages and automatically get and install them.
+1. Truly automatic updates via list - select which packages can be automatically updated, and run a cron job nightly to check for any updates for those packages and automatically get and install them.
-2) LAN-based updating - A single server on the LAN maintains a list (perhaps gathered via an automatic tool) of ALL packages installed on ALL LAN machines.
+2. LAN-based updating - A single server on the LAN maintains a list (perhaps gathered via an automatic tool) of ALL packages installed on ALL LAN machines.
 Each night the configured clients will update this list over the network, and then the master server will download all available updates for all packages.
 Once this is complete, it will send a message to all LAN machines, which will then update their software from the central repository on the LAN.
-This would, in effect, automatically keep all LAN machines 1) on the same version of each package and 2) totally up-to-date.
+This would, in effect, automatically keep all LAN machines on the same version of each package and totally up-to-date.

 Kernel updates would be done manually, but should have an option for the administrator to push the update to all machines.

-\B) Distro-specific tools, filesystem layout, etc.
+## Distro-specific tools, filesystem layout, etc.
 This is not only a barrier for novice users, but experienced users as well.
 If you do a search online for Linux training, you will surely come by a nubmer of certifications - NCLE, RHCE, etc. The many distinct